YugabyteDB-Samples/yugabyte-simple-csharp-app/README.md

 git clone https://github.com/yugabyte/yugabyte-simple-csharp-app && cd yugabyte-simple-csharp-app
 ```

-## Provide Yugabyte Cloud Connection Parameters
+## Provide Cluster Connection Parameters

 Locate and define the following connection parameters in the `sample-app.cs` file:
-* `urlBuilder.Host` - the hostname of your Yugabyte Cloud instance.
+* `urlBuilder.Host` - the hostname of your instance.
 * `urlBuilder.Username` - the username for your instance.
 * `urlBuilder.Password` - the database password.
 * `urlBuilder.SslMode`  - make sure it's set to `SslMode.VerifyFull`.
 * `urlBuilder.RootCertificate` - a full path to your CA root cert (for example, `/Users/dmagda/certificates/root.crt`).

-Note, you can easily find all the settings on the Yugabyte Cloud dashboard:
+Note, you can easily find all the settings on the YugabyteDB Managed dashboard:

 ![image](resources/cloud_app_settings.png)